Derbyshire home from hospital support service

 Coming out of hospital

-Hospital discharges are conducted in accordance with the NHS and Community Care Act.
+Hospital discharges are conducted in accordance with the Care Act 2014.
 The hospital staff will tell us if you need an assessment of your care needs to start or continue with care services on your return home.

 Acute hospital discharges

-Once the hospital has contacted us, we then have between 3 and 5 days to complete an assessment of what social care eligible needs you may have and whether a package of care is required in line with the Delayed Discharges Act.
+Once the hospital has contacted us, we then have between 3 and 5 days to complete an assessment of what social care eligible needs you may have and whether a package of care is required in line with the Care Act.

 This process also applies to those who may be in need of residential or nursing care and would meet the criteria for local authority funding.